clearpath-docs/jackal-sphinx-tutorials/doc/update.rst

     rosrun jackal_firmware upload

-You should see about 20 seconds worth of lines output beginning with "Download from image ...".
-When this is complete, move the switch back to the leftmost position and quickly push the reset button again.
-You're now running the updated firmware!
+You should see about 20 seconds worth of lines output beginning with ``Download from image ...``.
+When this is complete perform the following steps to restore normal operation:

-If you're too slow on pushing the reset button, Jackal will power off, including the internal PC.
-It's okay if that happens; just press the external power button again, and you should be back in business.
+1. Move the mode switch back to ``NORM`` (left)
+2. Press ``M_RST``.
+You must perform this step within a few seconds of changing the mode switch.
+If you take too long Jackal may power down.
+This is fine and won't harm the robot, but can be annoying.

+If the robot powers-down, simply ensure the mode switch is in the ``NORM`` position and power the robot back on.

+Jackal will now be using the new firmware you installed.

 .. _scratch: